 As a requirement for the M.A. program, Brielle completed a semester-long practicum with the Center for First-generation Student Success where she worked on various projects designed to support first-generation students across a variety of institutional types.

-She currently serves in the United States Navy Reserves as an Electronic Technician Petty Officer First Class.
-Her hobbies include hiking, camping, traveling, and designing websites.
+In addition to her position at Mason, Brielle serves in the United States Navy Reserves.
+Her hobbies include hiking, camping, and traveling.

 M.A.
 Higher Education and Student Development - George Mason University